Mission & Goals

 Upon completion of the Certificate in Vocational Nursing Program, the student will be able to:

-- Practice within the nurse’s legal scope of practice, in accordance with policies and procedures of the practice setting.
+- Provide patient care within the legal scope of practice in accordance with the policies and procedures of the healthcare facility, as well as all regulatory and governing bodies.

 Search the Health Sciences Website